akshittyagi/tsp/README.md

 ## Performance
-For a test case of 32 cities following are the running times: (4 core, i7-1.8Ghz)
+For a test case of 32 cities following are the running times: (4 core, i7-1.8Ghz) Each of these running times indicate the time taken to reach the known maximum value of fitness.

 | Threads       | Running Times(s) |
 |:-------------:|:----------------:|